 We did it!
 We finally reached double figures!
 The fact that 10 is the first number in our system of counting that has two digits tells us that we count in base ten.
-This means that once we go from 0 to 9, we have one full set (the 1 in the first column) and then have to start counting again (the 0 in the second column).
-When we move to three digits that’s because we have ten sets of ten, and so we need a new way of keeping track of ten ten’s, which we call one hundred.
+We start with 0, 1, 2, … and keep going until we reach 9.
+If we add one more then we have one full set (the 1 in the first column) and have to start counting again from the beginning (the 0 in the second column).
+When we move to three digits it’s because we have ten sets of ten, and so we need a new way of keeping track of ten ten’s, which we call one hundred.
 Same with one thousand, ten thousand, one hundred thousand, one million… You’ll notice that once we reach 9 in a column, we then add a new column to the left that allows us to keep counting higher.

 The fact that we count in base 10 is likely to do with our hands, or specifically the number of fingers on our hands.
-I recently interviewed Professor Ian Stewart about this very subject (check it out here) and he made the interesting observation that were aliens to visit us on earth it is very likely they would not count in base ten as we do.
+I recently interviewed Professor Ian Stewart about this very subject (check it out here) and he made the interesting observation that if aliens were to visit us on earth, it is very likely that they would not count in base ten as we do.
 If you’re an alien with seven tentacles, why would you count in tens?
 You’d probably use sevens.
-So their version of eleven, one seven plus one more, would actually be the same as our eight.
-We can count in any base that we want, as long as we know the rules.
-For example, computers count in base 2, which is why the data contained in a computer is often displayed as a string of 1’s and 0’s – in base two they are the only digits you have!
+So their version of eleven, one full set of seven plus one extra, would actually be the same as our number eight.
+We can count in any base we want, as long as we know the rules.
+For example, computers count in base 2, which is why the data contained in a computer is often displayed as a string of 1’s and 0’s – in base two they are the only digits available!

 11 – ELEVEN

-September 11th is of course infamous as the date in 2001 when the twin towers in New York were destroyed in a terrorist attack, claiming the lives of 2996 people.
-The plane used to crash into the North tower was American Airlines flight 11 and many conspiracy theorists claim that the number 11 is a symbol of the two towers… Speaking of conspiracies, the first moon landing of 1969 was completed by the spacecraft Apollo 11, unless of course you believe that it was all filmed in a Hollywood studio, in which case JFK was probably hit with 11 bullets and Area 51 contains 11 alien specimens (unverified information).
+September 11th is of course the date in 2001 when the twin towers in New York were destroyed in a terrorist attack, claiming the lives of 2996 people.
+The plane that crashed into the North tower was American Airlines flight 11 and many conspiracy theorists claim that the number 11 is a symbol of the two towers.
+Speaking of conspiracies, the first moon landing of 1969 was completed by the spacecraft Apollo 11, unless of course you believe that it was all filmed in a Hollywood studio, in which case JFK was probably hit with 11 bullets and Area 51 contains 11 alien specimens (unverified information).

 12 – TWELVE

-Twelve is also big in the calendar – there are of course twelve months of the year and similar to the days of the week they have names that are heavily influenced by the Romans.
+Twelve is also big in the calendar – there are twelve months of the year and similar to the days of the week they have names that are heavily influenced by the Romans.
 January is named after Janus, the Roman God of gates and doorways (I guess all the good ones were taken).
 February is named after Februa, the Roman festival of purification.
-March is of the Roman God of War Mars (a month and a planet, someone’s doing well…).
+March is for the Roman God of War, Mars (a month and a planet, someone’s doing well…).
 April is known as Aphrodite’s month – I assume because that’s when all the babies are born and Aphrodite is the Greek Goddess of love and beauty.
-May and June aren’t very exciting so I’m going to skip them.
-July is named after Julius Caesar the former emperor of Rome, who reformulated the calendar and obviously thought it only fair to name a month after himself.
+(May and June aren’t very exciting so I’m going to skip them).
+July is named after Julius Caesar, the former emperor of Rome, who reformulated the calendar and obviously thought it only fair to name a month after himself.
 His adoptive son, Augustus Caesar finished the reformulation and following in his Father’s footsteps he too named a month after himself – August.
-September, October, November, December are all named as the seventh, eighth, ninth and tenth months in Latin.
-Clearly someone was very bad at counting… I’m looking at you Caesar.
+September, October, November, December are all named as the seventh, eighth, ninth and tenth months in Latin, which means that clearly someone was very bad at counting… I’m looking at you Caesar.

-The reason we have twelve months is a mathematical one.
-The solar orbit of 365.24 days (the time taken for the earth to complete one full orbit of the sun) divided by the lunar orbit of 29.53 days (the time taken for the moon to complete one orbit of the earth) gives you about 12, plus some change.
+The ultimate reason that we have twelve months is in fact a mathematical one.
+The solar orbit of 365.24 days (the time taken for the Earth to complete one full orbit of the Sun) divided by the lunar orbit of 29.53 days (the time taken for the Moon to complete one orbit of the Earth) gives you about 12, plus some change.
 This meant that 12 became a significant number for the Sumerians who liked it so much that they also divided the night into twelve stages according to when certain stars appeared.
-The Romans jumped on the bandwagon too and divided the day into twelve parts as well, thus forming the beginnings of the 12-hour clock we use today.
+The Romans jumped on the bandwagon and divided the day into twelve parts as well, thus forming the beginnings of the 12-hour clock we use today.
 Two sets of twelve rather than one lot of 24 also meant that clock faces could be smaller and therefore contain more intricate patterns.
-So without 12-hour clocks we would have no Swiss cuckoos, and that is not a world that I want to live in.
+In other words, without 12-hour clocks we would have no Swiss cuckoos, and that is not a world that I want to live in…